A universal machine learning model for the electronic density of states: Results

-As a point of reference for the bandgap performance, we refer to the Matbench mp\_gap leaderboards, as of August 2025.
-Based on the MAE and RMSE of 0.2038 and 0.4057 eV, it would be ranked 7th and 2nd respectively.
-However, we emphasize that this is only to give a point of reference regarding the performance of the model, and not to make a direct comparison with the models on the Matbench leaderboards.
+As a point of reference for the bandgap performance, we refer to the Matbench mp\_gap leaderboards, as of December 2025.
+Based on the CNN approach, \black{with a MAE and RMSE of 0.1900 and 0.3875 eV, it would be ranked 5th and 1st respectively.} However, we emphasize that this is only to give a point of reference regarding the performance of the model, and not to make a direct comparison with the models on the Matbench leaderboards.
 Firstly, the models on the Matbench leaderboards are trained on the Matbench dataset while our model is trained on the MAD dataset.
-Secondly, our evaluation is only done on a small sample of 140 structures, recomputed with MAD DFT settings while their evaluation is done on the entire test subset, which we cannot use directly because it is based on different DFT settings.
+Secondly, our evaluation is only done on a small sample of 140 structures, recomputed with MAD DFT settings while the Matbench leaderboard is based on the entire test subset, which we cannot use directly because it is computed with incompatible DFT settings.